 What’s inside the 2019 State of the Commute?

 In 2019, the Commuter Connections program of the Metropolitan Washington Council of Governments (MWCOG) conducted a regional State of the Commute (SOC) Survey, a random-sample telephone survey of employed persons living in the 11-jurisdiction Washington metropolitan region.
 The survey documented commuting behavior, such as commute mode shares and distance traveled, and prevalent attitudes about specific transportation services, such as public transportation, which are available to commuters in the region.
 The surveys also asked commuters about sources of information on alternative modes, their reasons for choosing alternative modes for commuting, and their awareness and use of commute assistance services that might influence commuting behavior.
-Mobility Lab commissioned a complimentary report, completed by LDA Consulting, to explore the responses and attitudes of survey participants who live and work in Arlington County, Virginia.
+Mobility Lab and LDA Consulting collaborated on this study and report, to explore the responses and attitudes of survey participants who live and work in Arlington County, Virginia.
 This is the fourth installment of this report.

 Who was surveyed?